ilsani/ilsani.github.io/_posts/2017-08-10-multiple-vulnerabilities-in-joomla-event-manager-2.1.4.md

 ---
-title:  "Joomla Event Manager 2.1.4 - Multiple Vulnerabilities"
+title:  "Multiple vulnerabilities in Joomla Event Manager 2.1.4"
 date:   2017-08-10 20:00:00
 preview: "A couple of security issues in Joomla Event Manager plugin, JEM 2.1.4."
 ---